-Paul Jones became involved with KCT in 2015.
+Paul began his involvement with KCT in 2015.
 Paul, President of Auralation Music, is an amazing musician, and luckily KCT’s musical director since 2015.
 Paul is a graduate of the University of Tennessee and also the owner of Zippytunes.
 Paul is a veteran composer for film, TV, theatre, and even video games.
 Paul also serves as the Director of Worship at Cokesbury United Methodist Church.
 He is married to the lovely Terri and they are the parents of three children, Olivia, Audrey, and Luke.
 When not making music, Paul can be found cheering on his children at the baseball field, band concerts, and theatre performances.